 The laws of the United States are found in the U.S. Code.
 The Code is divided into 50 different titles covering many subjects.
 Learn more about the U.S. Code.

 - Search the U.S. Code

-The United States Government Printing Office (GPO) maintains a database of the text of all public and private laws.
+The United States Government Printing Office (GPO) maintains a database of the text for all public and private laws.

 The Congressional Record is the official record of the proceedings and debates in the House and Senate.

 - Search Congressional Record issues from 1989 to the present.